opencog/atomese-simd/Design-G.md

 TODO List
 ---------
-Writiing the above, the TODO list expands:
+Writhing the above, the TODO list expands:
 * The ThreadJoinLink should be removed from Atomese.
 DONE.
-* Benchmark the Atompsace layers/frame performance.
+* Benchmark the AtomSpace layers/frame performance.
 Maybe with a variant of the `LargeZipfUTest` layout, but this time with different count data at each layer.